 is this course suitable for special diets?

-The Organic Cookery School’s Street Food DofE course features some meat and fish recipes, but is largely plant-based.
-Whenever we feature a meat or plant dish, we always suggest a vegetarian alternative or adaptation.
-We will also support you to adapt recipes to avoid major allergens, wherever possible, and to adapt to Kosher or Halal principles.
-If you follow a special diet we suggest you request a copy of our recipe list by email (email@example.com) in advance of purchase, and talk to us about any particular needs you have.
+The Organic Cookery School’s Brilliant Baking Course features a wide range of recipes, and is largely vegetarian.
+We will support you to adapt recipes to avoid major allergens, wherever possible, and to adapt to plant-based, Kosher or Halal principles.
+If you follow a special diet we suggest you request a copy of our recipe list by email (firstname.lastname@example.org) in advance of purchase, and talk to us about any particular needs you have.
 Each fortnightly module contains a number of recipe options, so there is plenty of choice for participants with specific dietary needs.

 What happens if I get behind or miss out some recipes?

-Over the next three months, you will have the opportunity to cook over 30 recipes (including optional bonus recipes) from Thailand, Italy, the Middle East, Mexico, India and the UK.
+Over the next three months, you will have the opportunity to cook over 30 recipes.
 You probably only need to cook half of them to fulfil the skills section of your award.
 So as long as you are regularly cooking and evidencing the skills you have developed (through photo evidence and recipe feedback), you will be fine.
-Our Street Food course is meant to be fun and relaxed, and to fit around your life and your studies, so please don’t worry if illness, or other unexpected interruptions mean you miss a couple of recipes out.
+Our Brilliant Baking course is meant to be fun and relaxed, and to fit around your life and your studies, so please don’t worry if illness, or other unexpected interruptions mean you miss a couple of recipes out.